lzubia/PBL5/ai-models/readme.md

     pip install -r requirements.txt
     ```

+    Additionally, the Tesseract OCR set up must be installed on the device running the web service.
+    - For **Windows**:

+    - For **macOS/Linux**:

 3. **Run the following command to start the service**:
     ```bash
     uvicorn main:app --host 0.0.0.0 --port 8000 --reload